Endocrinology Diabetes & Metabolism ACGME Fellowship

 Preparation for Independent Research Careers

-During the third and subsequent years, trainees gain additional experience which prepares them for independent research careers.
-An area of research is identified which will build on the expertise acquired by the trainee during the first two years of training, but allows the opportunity to develop some independence from the research preceptor.
-Senior fellows also take a more active role in teaching junior trainees.
-During this phase, the trainee is expected to develop preliminary data in an area which is substantially identified as his/her own to be able to compete effectively for a junior faculty position and independent research funding.
+For fellows interested in independent research careers, trainees gain additional experience during a third year (optional).
+Generally, this year builds on work done in the prior two years, but allows the opportunity to gain new skills and develop independent project(s).
+This allows the trainee to compete effectively for a faculty position and independent research funding.
 K grant writing workshops are available to assist fellows apply for independent funding.
 At the end of their fellowship, fellows may also be candidates for research pathways within the University that allow for protected time for research.

 We are extremely proud of our fellows’ work.
 Recent publications by our fellows include: